-As a group, during the three months ended March 31, 2019, the Company retained the first \$10,000 of weather-related losses from catastrophic events and had reinsurance under various reinsurance agreements up to \$78,600 in excess of its \$10,000 retained risk.
-During the years ended December 31, 2018 and 2017, the catastrophic retention amount was \$10,000 while the catastrophic reinsurance was \$74,600.
-Prior to January 1, 2017, the group collectively retained the first \$5,000 of weather-related losses.
+As a group, during the three month period ended March 31, 2020, the Company retained the first \$10,000 of weather-related losses from catastrophic events and had reinsurance under various reinsurance agreements up to \$97,000 in excess of its \$10,000 retained risk.
+During the year ended December 31, 2019, the Company retained the first \$10,000 of weather-related losses from catastrophic events and had reinsurance under various reinsurance agreements up to \$78,600 in excess of its \$10,000 retained risk.

 The Company actively monitors and evaluates the financial condition of the reinsurers and develops estimates of the uncollectible amounts due from reinsurers.
 Such estimates are made based on periodic evaluation of balances due from reinsurers, judgments regarding reinsurers' solvency, known disputes, reporting characteristics of the underlying reinsured business, historical experience, current economic conditions, and the state of reinsurer relations in general.
 Collection risk is mitigated from reinsurers by entering into reinsurance arrangements only with reinsurers that have strong credit ratings and statutory surplus above certain levels.
 The Company's largest reinsurance recoverables on paid and unpaid losses were due from reinsurance companies with A.M.
-Best ratings of "A-" or higher, except for one reinsurer with a rating downgraded to "B++" during 2018, with a receivable of \$284 at March 31, 2019.
-This reinsurer was replaced during 2018, primarily due to the downgrade.
+Best ratings of "A-" or higher.